iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.phe.couchto5K 2 reviews"/>
 </p>

+> My phone locks after however long but unfortunately it pauses the app.
+Absolutely useless in that regard.
+Would be better linked to maps to compare previous runs and pace.<br> :date: __2021-03-13 23:00:12__

-> I love the concept of the app, but when it crashes it's garbage.
-Also there's no way of syncing your data, if you get a new phone you lose your progress.<br> :date: __2021-03-06 13:32:08__
+> I love the idea behind the app but it's functionality is often lacking<br> :date: __2021-03-10 20:41:49__

+> It does the job helping you keep track of your runs but it is annoying when you choose a trainer and it gives you error messages.
+If you go basic you cannot afford glitches!!<br> :date: __2021-03-10 08:51:07__

 > Whenever I use something like spotify the run stops i have been on 3 walks now and it thinks I've done 0<br> :date: __2021-02-26 17:10:23__